-Koblenz, at the confluence of the Rhine and Mosel Rivers, has excellent transportation links making it a great departure port for day-trip riverboat cruises.
+Koblenz, at the confluence of the Rhine and Mosel (Moselle) Rivers, has excellent transportation links making it a great departure port for day-trip riverboat cruises.
 Several day excursion cruise boat lines operate from Koblenz with KD (Köln-Düsseldorfer) the largest and best-known cruising company.
-Cruises are possible from Koblenz to the UNESCO-listed Middle Rhine with the Loreley Rock and endless castles or downstream to Remagen, Linz, Bonn and eventually Cologne (Köln).
+Cruises are possible from Koblenz to the UNESCO-listed Middle Rhine with the Loreley Rock and endless castles particularly popular.
+Many short panorama cruises take in the sights near Koblenz.
+Currently, downstream cruises to Remagen, Linz, Bonn, and eventually Cologne (Köln) are very rare.
 Day-excursions boat cruises are also possible from Koblenz on the Mosel (Moselle) River with Cochem and Moselkern (for Burg Eltz) the most popular destinations.

 Rhine Riverboat Day-Trip Excursion Cruises from Koblenz